envisioning/vocab/vocab/Regression.md

 ---
 category: MATH, CORE
+generality:
+- 0.89
+- 0.88
+- 0.87
+- 0.86
+- 0.85
+- 0.84
+- 0.83
 slug: regression
 summary: Statistical method used in ML to predict a continuous outcome variable based on one or more predictor variables.
 title: Regression
 ---